Cross-manager operationsยถ

-The same package name often shows up across multiple managers: a tool packaged simultaneously for Homebrew, Cargo, npm, and pipx, or installed by mistake through more than one route on the same machine. mpm treats this as a first-class concern, with one command to find the best source for a new install and another to surface installations that already overlap.
+The same package name often shows up across multiple managers: a tool packaged simultaneously for Homebrew, Cargo, npm, and pipx, or installed by mistake through more than one route on the same machine. mpm treats this as a first-class concern: find the best source for a new install, let it pick that source for you, and surface installations that already overlap.

 Find the best sourceยถ